-A pedestrian must exercise reasonable care for his or her own safety.
-The care required must be proportionate to the danger to be avoided and reasonably anticipated consequences.
-Contributory negligence may be assessed against a pedestrian if they failed to exercise such care and contributed to the cause of their own injuries.
+Pedestrians must exercise reasonable care for their own safety.
+The care required must be proportionate to the danger to be avoided and to any reasonably anticipated consequences.

-A few of the most common factors contributing to pedestrian negligence are:
+A few of the most common factors contributing to pedestrian comparative negligence are:

-- Ignoring the "walk" signal at an intersection
+- Jaywalking and ignoring the traffic signal at an intersection

 - Failing to use marked crosswalks